oplaner4/jquery.smartSticky/README.md

 }).smartSticky();
 ```

+#### deactivate
+Fires when element's original position is going to be set.

 #### activated
-Fires immediately after element has been activated.
+Fires immediately after element had been activated.

-#### deactivate
-Fires when element becames relative.

 #### deactivated
-Fires immediately after element has been deactivated.
+Fires immediately after element had been deactivated.

+#### init
+Fires after smart sticky had been fully initialized.

 ### License
 jquery.smartSticky may be freely distributed under the MIT license.